blurrycontour/zuul-gerrit/doc/source/zuul.rst

     be for a +1 vote in the "Verified" column.
 The value may either be a single value or a list: ``verified: [1, 2]`` would match either a +1 or +2 vote.

+    You can also match negative conditions by starting with an exclamation mark (!).
+This requires the value to be a string.
+    Example: ``verified: '![-1, -2]'``

+  This takes a list of approvals in the same format as above.
+It requires that any approval on a change can meet all the specified criteria.

+  **all-approvals**
+  This takes a list of approvals in the same format as *approval* but requires all approvals match the rules.
+For example, you can stop any new changes from queueing when there is a negative vote by requiring all approves to not have a -1.

   **open**
   A boolean value (``true`` or ``false``) that indicates whether the change